loco-rs/loco/README.md

 To start a new project, you can use cargo-generate:

 ```
-$ cargo install rustyrails-cli
+$ cargo install loco-cli
-$ rustyrails new
+$ loco new
 ```

 ## Getting Started